Western Turkic Khaganate: Orkhon Inscriptions

 Bilge Khagan inscription, main side, 16:

-powerful enemies kneel and proud ones to bow.
+powerful enemies kneel and proud ones bow.
 The Turgesh kagan (and his people) was our Turk.
-Because of their unawareness and foolishness, for their being traitorous, their kagan had died; his buyruqs and lords, had died too.
+Because of their unawareness and foolishness, for their being traitorous, their kagan had died; his buyruqs and lords had died too.
 The On-Oq people suffered a great deal.
-In order the land (lit.: 'earth and water'), which was ruled by our ancestors, not to be left without a ruler, we organized Az people and put them into the order... was Barys bek.
+In order the land (lit.: "earth and water"), which was ruled by our ancestors, not be left without a ruler, we organised the Az people and put them into order... was Barys bek.

 Bilge Khagan inscription, 1st side, 1:

 I, Tengri- llike and Tengri born Bilge kagan Turkic.
 Hear my words.
-When my father, Bilge kagan Turkic, ruled, you, supreme Turk beks, lower Tardush beks, Shadapyt beks led by Kul Chur, the rest Tyules beks, Apa Tarkhan.
-Led by Shadapyt beks, Bairuks.
-Tamgan Tarkhan, Tonyukuk, Boila Baga Tarkhan, Buyruqs…, Inner Buyruqs, led by Sebek Kul Erkin, all Buyruq beks!
+When my father, Bilge Kagan Turkic, ruled, you, supreme Turk beks, lower Tardush beks, Shadapyt beks led by Kul Chur, the rest Tyules beks, Apa Tarkhan.
+Led by Shadapyt Beks, Bairuks, Tamgan Tarkhan, Tonyukuk, Boila Baga Tarkhan, Buyruqs..., Inner Buyruqs, led by Sebek Kul Erkin, all Buyruq beks!
 My father.

 Bilge Khagan inscription, 2nd side: 15:

 From sons of Ten Arrows to wives, see this.
-Erected stone inscriptions…
+Erected stone inscriptions...